Skip to main content

 Getting StartedEntity model, onboarding checklist, token types

-API ReferenceAll Databrain API endpoints
+API ReferenceKey Databrain API endpoints and examples

-Web Component ReferenceAll <dbn-dashboard> and <dbn-metric> attributes
+Web Component Reference<dbn-dashboard> and <dbn-metric> attributes

-Filter ReferenceFilter types, operators, server-side filters
+Filter ReferenceFilter types, operators, runtime filters, and dashboard filters

-Self-Serve ReferencePermission flags, metric creation modes
+Self-Serve ReferencePermission flags and metric creation modes

-Multi-Tenancy GuideRow-level security, clientId patterns, tenant isolation
+Multi-Tenancy GuideRow-level security, clientId patterns, and tenant isolation

 Environment Variables